m91michel/knowledge/not-sorted.md

 - [When will you be worth $1 million?](https://usefirst.me/) - Get on the path to wealth - a free and secure app helping you achieve your financial goals, cancel subscriptions, manage and save money.

 - [   Your Place to Connect With Startup Founders  Join FoundersList to:CofoundersGroupsDeals](https://founderslist.com/) - Find your next startup or business Cofounder.
 Find startup and founder Events.
 Network and connect with Founders and Experts.
 Find recommended Services and Professionals.

+- [](https://iworkedon.com/) - I worked on ...
+Easily build a portfolio of the products you've built to share with the world.